visualbuilder/filament-export-scheduler/README.md

 ![List Schedules](https://raw.githubusercontent.com/visualbuilder/filament-export-scheduler/3.x/media/reports-index.png)

-## Any Filament Exporter to run on a schedule.
+## Any Filament Exporter can be used as the starting point

-- Exporters will be discovered in App\Filament\Exporters
+- Exporters will be discovered in App\Filament\Exporters or add more locations in the config
-- Copy Reports to other users
+- Send Exports to other users
 - To ensure data security only system users can receive reports

 ![Setup Schedules](https://raw.githubusercontent.com/visualbuilder/filament-export-scheduler/3.x/media/edit-export.png)

-- Prefined Schedule Frequencies
+## Easy Frequency Selection

+- Choose from preset frequencies
-* daily
+  - daily
-* weekly
+  - weekly
-* monthly
+  - monthly
-* quarterly
+  - quarterly
-* half yearly
+  - half yearly
-* yearly
+  - yearly

-- Custom Cron for non standard schedules
+- Or use a custom Cron for non standard schedules

 ![Setup Schedules](https://raw.githubusercontent.com/visualbuilder/filament-export-scheduler/3.x/media/cron.png)

-## Customise query date range
+## Customise query data range

 - Choose from preset query ranges
   - today